wilseypa/warped2-models/models/pandemic/visualize/README.md

 ### ***Front End***
 Replace placeholder placeholders (waiting for actual placeholders) with correct placeholder values
 Remove checkboxes if placeholder values (placeholder values as background unless typed then forget placeholder values)
+Add black to top of legend to denote that no data is available
 Re-add slider to bottom of map
 Update tooltip data on new day when hovering with timelapse function enabled
 Improve timelapse placement